lindsay e hansen

 Bachelor of science (conservation and resources studies), and

-Bachelor of arts (Art Practice), University of California, Berkeley
+University of California, Berkeley

 Conservation Thesis: Methylmercury pollution history and implications for the San Francisco Bay